Vinaychalluru/vinaychalluru/README.md

 **TL;DR** 🏃 🏃‍♀️ Software engineer by Profession.
 Lifelong learner!

-🔭 I’m currently working as Python Lead developer in Chennai, India
+🔭 I’m currently working as a Solution Architect in India

 💬 Ask me about #python, #azure, #linux, #business, #innovation, #investing and #retailindustry